nikcleju/IT_Course/Lectures/04_ErrorControlCoding.md

 * Image from *http://www.ross.net/crc/download/crc_v3.txt*

-* Your turn: Write the polynomials in mathematical form!
+* Your turn: write the polynomials in mathematical form

 ### Proving the cyclic property